network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 have problems when somebody else at home is watching a 4K movie or uploading photos from their phone.
 However, there is no technical reason for this to be the case.
-In fact, various queue management solutions (fq_codel, cake, PIE) have solved the problem.
+In fact, various queue management solutions have solved the problem.

 Our networks remain unresponsive, not from a lack of technical solutions,